GK3077/ML--Cancer-cell-classification-using-Scikit-learn/README.md

 5. Evaluating the Trained Model’s Accuracy:
    - Finally, the accuracy of the trained model is evaluated using Scikit-learn's accuracy_score function.
+### Conclusion
+With an accuracy score of approximately 94%, the Gaussian Naive Bayes classifier demonstrates promising results in classifying cancer cells based on the provided dataset.
+Further experimentation and tuning may improve the model's performance.

 ### Future Works
 - Further exploration of different machine learning algorithms for classification.